Bai sema

 (Skt.)

-become a Buddha, especially the historical Buddha in his previous incarnations.
-In Mahayana Buddhism, he is a compassionate
+Buddha, especially the historical Buddha in his previous incarnations.
+In Mahayana Buddhism, he is a compassionate being who

-being who voluntarily postpones nirvana in order to help all beings achieve a similar state of perfection, so that all may attain an
+voluntarily postpones nirvana in order to help all beings achieve a similar state of perfection, so that all may attain an end to rebirth.

 [Ref: An outline of the History of Religious Architecture in Thailand - Sonthiwan Intralib (1991).]